ArjumanMansuri/Binary-Image-Segmentation/README.md

 of the same size of the input image such that each pixel is either white (foreground) or black (background).

 Example: ./seg simple.png config.txt result.png

+Reference : Project Description of project 1 of COMP 6651 – Winter 2018 by Dr. Tiberiu Popa